On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Introduction

-Moreover, one problem of interest in network hypothesis testing is to assess the influence of latent communities on outcome variables, controlling for vertex covariate effects~\cite{Hao2020,Shalizi2016}.
-For instance, assume $ \mathbf{y}_i | \tau_i = k \; \sim \; F_k $ where $ \mathbf{y}_i $ are outcome variables and $ \tau_i $ is the induced block assignment for vertex $ i $ in a $K$-block stochastic blockmodel (SBM) graph.
-We want to check whether the distribution of the outcome variables are the same for different blocks, i.e., to test $ F_k = F $ for $ k \in \{1, \cdots, K \} $.
-To achieve this goal, it is crucial to recover the block structure $ \bm{\widehat{\tau}} $ after accounting for the vertex covariate effect size.
-Here we write ``induced block assignment'' to refer to the block assignment \emph{after} accounting for the vertex covariate effect size, since the number of blocks can change.
-An ``induced" $K=2$ SBM, but with each of the two blocks split into two via the effect of a binary vertex covariate, becomes effectively a $ K=4 $ SBM.
-We shall address this concept in detail in Section~\ref{sec:2}.
+Moreover, a problem of interest in network hypothesis testing is to assess the influence of latent communities on downstream or outcome variables, controlling for vertex covariate effects~\cite{Hao2020,Shalizi2016}.
+For instance, assume $\mathbf{y}_i$ represents some outcome variable associated to vertex $i$ in a $K$-block SBM (for example, in a demographic data set, $\mathbf{y}_i$ might represent an individual's educational attainment or earnings).
+Suppose this outcome variable's distribution depends on the vertex's block assignment within the network, so if $\tau_i=k$, then $\mathbf{y}_i$ follows some distribution $F_k$ that can depend on this block.
+We describe this scenario by writing $ \mathbf{y}_i | (\tau_i = k) \; \sim \; F_k $.
+A natural question to ask is whether the distributions of the outcome variables are the same for different blocks, i.e.,~to test whether $ F_k = F $ for $ k \in \{1, \cdots, K \} $.
+To achieve this goal when we have both adjacency and covariate information, it is crucial to estimate the underlying block structure $ \bm{\widehat{\tau}} $---namely, to obtain an estimate of the block structure {\em after} accounting for, and effectively ``netting out" the vertex covariate effect.
+Here we write ``induced block assignment'' to refer to the block assignment \emph{after} accounting for the vertex covariates.